Hopper Travel App Review for 2024

 Once the dates were chosen, the site directed us to make more choices about our stay.
 The options were plentiful!
 There was a price range slider that went from $38 to $1,200.

-There were additional options to choose from including hotels rating, hotel quality, plus what amenities you want.
+There were additional options to choose from including hotel users ratings, hotel quality, plus what amenities you want.
 If you chose a high quality hotel for too low a price, the search came back empty.
 Otherwise, Hopper was good about offering several options for each filter.

-Just to check out the app, we input a price range between $50 to $240, excellent condition, free breakfast and free wi-fi.
-The first result was surprisingly for $60 in a beautiful inn on the outskirts of the city.
+Just to check out the app, we put a price range between $50 to $240, excellent condition, free breakfast and free wi-fi.
+The first result was surprising!
+For $60, I had a beautiful inn on the outskirts of the city.
 The two other options were just as varied.

 Other price-comparison sites tend to just compare chain hotels and motels.
 It was refreshing to see a locally-owned inn as option.